redgis/visualStudioCodeEwam/README.md

 ## Upcoming tasks

 - [ ] Implement contextual commands
+- [ ] Add watch on bundleIndex.json ?
+Yes : refresh cache because files may appear and or change bundle location.
 - [ ] Forbid Class/module checkout/modification for dependencies <= maybe, useless since dependencies are checked in (and should be kept by integrator), thus in readonly
 - [ ] Class/module documentation with more info : variables/methodes/types/constantes/scenarios / REIMPLEMS
 - [ ] Class tree as HTML preview